 Average mass : 13.6 kg, Maximum mass : 20 kg, Average total length : 92 cm

-King penguin secures 10 spot in the list of Top 10 Largest living birds in the world.
-As the name suggests,it’s the king of all penguins, and largest among them.
-King penguin weight about 14 kilograms and can grow up to 1 meter tall.
+King penguin secures the 10th spot in the list of Top 10 Largest living birds in the world.
+As the name suggests,it’s the king of all penguins and largest among them.
+King penguin weighs about 14 kilograms and can grow up to 1 meter tall.
 King penguin eats krill, small fish, squid and other small sea animals.
 The hard climate and temperature of the extreme south forced king penguin to become social.
-They are heavily social and helps each other to acquire heat during ice storm.
-King penguin can regularly dive in the sea to a depth of 100 meter, and highest recorded king penguin dive was 300 meters.
+They are heavily social and helps each other to acquire heat during an ice storm.
+King penguin can regularly dive in the sea to a depth of 100 meters, and highest recorded king penguin dive was 300 meters.
 King penguin mainly lives in Antarctic and some sub-antarctic island.

 9. Great bustard